mackyle/git-osx-installer/README_PATCHES.txt

 required.
 That necessitates an RSA key of 7680 bits (see NIST 800-57).
 Hence the gpg patch to permit creation of such keys.

-* Allow larger RSA keys to be created
+* Always allow larger RSA keys up to 16384 bits to be created

   - `patches/gnupg/q/t_gnupg_longer-keys.diff`